The first terms in the expansion of the Bergman kernel in higher degrees: Rescaling and Taylor expansion

 \subsection{Rescaling $D^2_p$}

-In this subsection, we want to rescale $D_p^2$, but in order to do this, we must define it on a vector space.
-Therefore, we will use normal coordinates to transfer the problem on the tangent space to $X$ at a fix point.
-Then we want to give a Taylor expansion of the rescaled operator, but the problem is that each operator acts on a different space, namely so we must first handle this issue.
+In this subsection, we rescale $D_p^2$, but to do this we must define it on a vector space.
+Therefore, we will use normal coordinates to transfer the problem on the tangent space to $X$ at a fixed point.
+Then we give a Taylor expansion of the rescaled operator, but the problem is that each operator acts on a different space, namely so we must first handle this issue.

 Fix $x_0 \in X$.
 For the rest of this paper, we fix $\{ w_j\}$ an orthonormal basis of $T_{x_0}^{(1,0)}X$, with dual basis $\{ w^j\}$, and we construct an orthonormal basis $\{ e_i\}$ of $T_{x_0}X$ from $\{ w_j\}$ as in \eqref{defnbase}.